openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 Unless you are developing HAF itself, you will probably find it easiest to use docker containers to deploy and manage your HAF server.

-There are currently two docker files available for deploying HAF:

-1. In the "standard" `instance` configuration, both the hived node that collects data from the blockchain and the postgres database server itself are located inside the docker container, but the HAF database data itself is stored outside the docker container on the host, with a docker binding used to map this external location to an internal filesystem location known to the database server.
+In the "standard" `instance` configuration, both the hived node that collects data from the blockchain and the postgres database server itself are located inside the docker container, but the HAF database data itself is stored outside the docker container on the host, with a docker binding used to map this external location to an internal filesystem location known to the database server.
 This keeps configuration keeps the docker container itself relatively lightweight, since all the state data is persistently stored on the host system itself.
 This standard configuration is the one that should be used by API nodes and other production systems.
-Note: dince the standard configuration doesn't come with a pre-filled database, one of several methods must be used to fill it with already-produced blockchain blocks.
+Note: since the standard configuration doesn't come with a pre-filled database, one of several methods must be used to fill it with already-produced blockchain blocks.
 There are three available options for filling it: 1) the fastest method is to download and import a HAF database dump from an existing HAF server, 2) the second fastest method is to point the hived process inside the container to a datadir on the host system with downloaded block_log and start hived with the replay option, and 3) the slowest (but least trusting) method is to let the hived process sync from all the blockchain blocks directly from the p2p network.

-2. In the "sandbox" `data` configuration, the HAF docker container holds not only the hived process and the database process, it also directly stores the database data itself.
-In other words, a sandbox container is monolithic and contains all portions of the HAF server.
-Typically a sandbox container will contain a "filled" version of the HAF database with a fixed number of blocks of data already processed from the blockchain data into HAF table form.
-The sandbox configuration was designed primarily for Hive app developers who want to quickly deploy a simple HAF server containing some real data so that they can experiment with what can be done with HAF.
-Currently, the sandbox container for HAF is filled from a block_log file with the first 5 million blockchain blocks.

-## Ad 1.
-Building an `instance` image.
+## Building an `instance` image.

 ### Building a HAF docker image from a local git repository

-To build an `instance` docker image from a local git repo of haf, run the `build_instance.sh` script with a commandline similar to the example below:
+To build an `instance` docker image from already cloned local git repo (**git submodule update is required step**) of haf, run the `build_instance.sh` script with a commandline similar to the example below:

 ```
 ../haf/scripts/ci-helpers/build_instance.sh local ../haf registry.gitlab.syncad.com/hive/haf/